-It is good to see the rationale incorporates the role of engineering in "promoting sustainable living within a circular economy" and in addressing "local, national, and global challenges".
-We feel there is an opportunity to integrate themes such as global responsibility, interconnectedness, social justice and sustainability here.
+It is encouraging to see the rationale incorporates the role of engineering in "promoting sustainable living within a circular economy" and in addressing "local,"

+national, and global challenges".
+In addition, we feel there is an opportunity to integrate themes such as global responsibility, interconnectedness, social justice and sustainability here.
 It could also link to progress towards the Sustainable Development Goals and how engineering can contribute to all 17 of them.

-We highly value the inclusion of "ethical responsibility and the value of repair over replacement" but also see the value of exploring the role of systemic change over individual action.
+We highly value the inclusion of "ethical responsibility and the value of repair over replacement".

-"Social and environmental consequences" could be expanded to refer specifically to the climate emergency, issues with plastic pollution, biodiversity loss and economic inequality, and the role of engineering as both a cause and a potential solution.
+"Social and environmental consequences" could be expanded to refer specifically to the climate emergency, issues with plastic pollution, biodiversity loss and economic inequality and the role of engineering as both a cause and a potential solution.